 A chance meeting between Crissy Weller and Clare Box at a yoga class on Eel Pie Island, brought together a shared vision in creating a community project that reduced food waste.
 The café first opened its doors at ETNA Community Centre in June 2018.

-Today with a team of over 70 volunteers, the Community Café and food surplus hub is open 3 days a week at ETNA Community Centre; a food surplus hub is open1 day a week outside Noble Green Wines, Hampton Hill; and 2 days a week at Linden Hall, Hampton, offering a food surplus hub and Takeaway Café.
+Today with a team of over 80 volunteers, the Community Café and food surplus hub is open 3 days a week at ETNA Community Centre; a food surplus hub is open 1 day a week outside Noble Green Wines, Hampton Hill; and 2 days a week at Linden Hall, Hampton, offering a food surplus hub and Takeaway Café.
+In March 2023, TRJFP opened a Community Café at the Cambrian Community Centre, Grove Road, Richmond.

 Since we first opened, TRJFP had fed 41,027 bellies and saved 164 tonnes of food (up to and including June 2023).